It takes become invisible braces an average of 6 months to straighten a smile… now let us break that down.

 Talking about money is pretty boring.
 How much is a great smile worth to you?
 What about confidence?
 Only you know what they are worth to you!

 Teeth straightening is a big step for most and there are plenty of options to choose from.
-Searching for teeth straightening options online results in an overwhelming number of choices, ranging from traditional metal braces, to ceramic or clear braces, to newer invisible braces that are prescribed at the orthodontic clinic or can be purchased online as a teeth straightening kit and shipped to your house.
+Searching for teeth straightening options online results in an overwhelming number of choices, ranging from traditional metal braces, to ceramic or clear braces, to newer invisible braces that are prescribed at the orthodontic clinic.

 But when it comes down to it, your options come in just two main types: conventional fixed appliances such as metal or ceramic braces, or removable invisible braces.